Chenimal/carpool/readme.md

 See code implementation in `app/Library/Location.php:createRandomAccessibleLocation`.
 [raycating picture]

-#### 2.2 Assign orders(find the best path)

-- ##### 2.2.1 Split orders
+#### 2.2 Split orders

 The problem of spliting n orders into two subsets is equivalent to putting n balls into two boxes.
+Note each box could contain up to 3 balls.
+If n > 3(n=4,5), each box must contain at least n-3 balls.
-Thus it has Cn,2(markdwon syntax?) combinations.
+Thus it has 求和 combinations.

 Code implementation: `app/bootstrap/functions.php:math_combination`

-- ##### 2.2.2 To find all sequences
+#### 2.3 To find all sequences

 Given n orders, find all sequences of pickup&dropoff locations.
 Note for each order, the pickup location cannot after its dropoff location.
 Thus it has P2n,2n/(2^n) (markdwon syntax?) permutations.

 Code implementation: `app/bootstrap/functions.php:math_sequence`

-- ##### 2.2.3 To find best sequence
+#### 2.4 To find best sequence

 ---